 From issues that revolve around the relationship doctor-patient including informed consent, the right to be cured and distribution of health resources, to those focused on experimentation, from pharmacology to compassionate care, the role of a biolawyer (or lawyer in bioethics) is not only formal, procedural or factual.

-THE ROLE OF A SCI-TECH LAWYER, BIOLAW EXPERT IN BUSINESS
+THE ROLE OF A SCIENCE AND TECHNOLOGY LAWYER, AN EXPERT LAWYER IN BIOETHICS

-A bio-lawyer does not limit his work to safeguarding individual autonomy, assessing social profits, translating the legislative intention, verifying the fairness of procedures, distinguishing contexts by analogy or recording widespread social practice.
+A bioethics expert lawyer does not limit his work to safeguarding individual autonomy, assessing social profits, translating the legislative intention, verifying the fairness of procedures, distinguishing contexts by analogy or recording widespread social practice.

 The expert in biolaw and technolaw must critically examine the content of the law, expressing a judgement of truth on the existing law: he is called to take a position against it and about its conformity to natural law, whether it concerns the “traditional” problems of bioethics and biolaw (beginning & end-of-life, healthcare and experimentation), or for the new “frontier issues”: genomics, neurosciences and neurotechnologies, new medicine, biometrics, big data, mobile health, enhancement, robotics, synthetic biology, nanotechnologies, cleantech and sustainable development, and so forth.

 When providing assistance to public and private companies involved in medical, biological and biotechnological research, the lawyer dealing with biolaw and life sciences, often has to deal with regulatory gaps and therefore must identify the advisability of rethinking traditional legal concepts, which are sometimes inadequate in light of the new reality.